bevy-cheatbook/bevy-cheatbook/src/programming/systems.md

 {{#include ../code/src/basics.rs:sys-debug-res}}
 ```

-System parameters can be grouped into tuples.
-This is useful for organization.
+System parameters can be grouped into tuples (which can be nested).
+This is
+useful for organization.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:sys-param-tuple}}
 ```

+The maximum number of top-level system parameters, or tuple members, is 11.
+You
+can group/nest them into tuples, if you need to work around that limitation.